karrot-dev/35c3-foodsaving-talk/index.md

 - and today we have:
 - 50.000 foodsavers
 - 5.000 cooperating stores
-- 600 publicly accessible food-share point
+- 600 publicly accessible food-share points
 - a team of volunteer coders who keeps foodsharing.de running

 ---